Aaryan126/Ship-Navigation-System/README.md

 ---

+## **Example Videos**

+We have included two example videos to demonstrate the use and functionality of the algorithms:

+**Without Local Obstacles**: Demonstrates the ship navigating on the Singapore map without any local obstacles.

+**With Local Obstacles**: Shows the ship navigating on the Singapore map while dynamically avoiding local obstacles.

+These videos provide a clear understanding of how the algorithms work under different scenarios.

+---

 ## **Team Members**
 This project was a collaborative effort by eight team members, with contributions spanning algorithm development, GUI design, testing, and documentation.